coreyoconnor/sway-gnome/README.md

 --------------------------------------------------------------------------------

-Allows you to use [Sway](https://github.com/swaywm/sway), a tiling window manager, with GNOME 3 Session infrastructure on NixOS.
+Allows you to use [Sway](https://github.com/swaywm/sway), a tiling window manager, with GNOME 3 session infrastructure on NixOS.

 ## Work in progress

 ## What this enables

-TBD for gnome 40.
-Don't have the gnome setting daemons starting up correctly yet.
+A limited combination of sway and gnome.
+This creates a custom gnome session that starts most gnome services along with the sway window manager.

+Stuff that kinds works:

  * flatpack in gnome software
- * Keyring integration
+ * keyring integration

+The `gnome-control-center`, `Settings`, largely works as expected:

- * Accessibility Settings
+ * account settings
- * Color Management Settings
- * Date & Time Settings ?
+ * power management Settings
+ * printer settings
+ * sound settings
+ * network settings
+ * bluetooth settings
+ * default apps settings
- * Keyboard Settings
+ * search settings

- * Power Management Settings
+ These settings immediately crash will result in `Settings` unable to start again:

- * Printer Notifications
+* multitasking settings
- * Sound settings
+* display settings

+Use dconf editor to remove the last panel setting from gnome-control-center to recover.

 # includes